atikeee/Documents/Codinig/ExcelVBA/BasicSyntax.md

 ```
 ## String manipulation
-There are lot of ways to manipulate string here are some example commonly used.
+There are lot of ways to manipulate string here are some example commonly used functions.
 ```vba
 Left(“Hello”,2)  'He
 Right(“hello”,2) ' lo